nikita-jha/FBLACommunityServiceHoursTracker/README.md

 1).
 Type username and password to enter program.

 2).
 The new screen will have student entry fields and a grid where you can view all the students.
-Most of the information on the screen is intutive.
+Most of the information on the screen is intuitive.
 The grid has multiple columns to store all of a student's information including the student's name, grade, and number.

 3).
 You can perform the following operations:

     a).
 Add Student - Enter all of a student's information into the entry fields and press "Add Student" to populate the database and           grid with the student.

               Application Username: Northview
-              Application Passwork: titans
+              Application Password: titans

     b).
 Edit Student - You  can edit a student's information by double clicking the name, grade, hours, or service award and then               pressing enter.
 You cannot edit the student's number because this is the primary ID.